anupam-rudra/Forecasting/README.md

-The file Forecasting.html contains python code for forecasting two different time series.
+The file Forecasting.pdf contains python code for forecasting two different time series.
-The data used are AirPassengers.csv for first analysis and train.csv for second analysis
+The data used are AirPassengers.csv for first analysis(AirPassengers model)  and train.csv for second analysis(Wall Mart Sales model) stores.csv and features.csv have been used with train.csv to bulid the sencond model(Wall Mart Sales model)